Financial Planning the Right Way: Mapping your future with a professional financial advisor

 Let’s consider what’s included in a comprehensive financial plan.
 There’s a section on what happens if you died today.
 Will estate taxes be due?
 Does your estate have enough liquidity?
 Another section outlines what happens if you become disabled or need long-term care.
 Have you saved enough for retirement?
 And how will you pay for your kids’ or grandkids’ college education?
 What about charitable giving, income tax savings, and investment allocation?

-It is important to seek out someone who will listen to your objectives and design a plan to meet your goals.
+It is important to seek out someone who will listen to your objectives and design a plan to help you meet your goals.
 Be sure the person you choose to draft your initial financial plan is familiar with how the planning you do in one area affects outcome in another.
 For example, what you do in the area of investment planning can affect your tax planning.
-What you do to provide for asset protection can affect your estate planning, and so forth.
+What you do to provide for asset preservation can affect your estate planning, and so forth.

 A sound financial plan should also address how you are expected to behave when placed in a variety of scenarios.
 The only certainty in life is that the unexpected will always happen.
 When placed in an unexpected situation, most people will tend to make major decisions based on emotion, and then try to rationalize them, undermining their long-term planning.
 Therefore, a solid financial plan should be flexible enough to accommodate the unexpected.
 This is especially true in the investment-planning arena.
-It is important to have a written investment policy statement to help protect your portfolio from unplanned and impulsive revisions of sound long-term policy.
+It is important to have a written investment policy statement to help preserve your portfolio from unplanned and impulsive revisions of sound long-term policy.
 Especially in times of market turmoil, investors without an investment policy statement are inclined to make investment decisions that are inconsistent with prudent investment management principles–and their best interest.
 Your investment policy provides an agreed-upon and well-thought-out framework from which sound investment decisions will be made.

 Many people believe the process ends once the plan is written.
 But good financial planning means regularly monitoring and adapting strategies to ensure you’re meeting your goals.
 Remember, you’re not just trying to create an end product that won’t ever need to change.
 You’re developing a map that will help guide you toward financial stability.
 And regular comparisons of where you planned to be in the future with where you actually end up can generate important discussions about why you ended up where you are.
 Are you ahead of plan because your investment portfolio did better than expected, were taxes lower than expected, or maybe you spent less than expected?